749 Galilee earthquake: Jewish sources

 Due to an assumption that the narrative poem alludes to a sabbatical year (the seventh year), the earthquake must have taken place in a sabbatical year.
 The only known earthquakes to fit this theory are the earthquakes of 712/713 and 747/748.
 There are little surviving details about the earlier of the two earthquakes, leading theorists to reject it as unimportant.
 The theory suggested that the earthquake of the poem took place on 23 Shevat (28 January) of 748 AD.
 This seems to be identical to the earthquake dated to Hijri year 130 (747/748 Anno Domini) in other sources.

 The Cairo depository source reports that the earthquake affected the Land of Israel, with many cities falling into ruins.
 Among the dead people in the ruins were reportedly sages, and the pious, and the just.
 The Cairo source specifically claims that Jerusalem was damaged by this earthquake.

 The Jewish text is thought to include an alphanumeric code in the style of gematria.
 An early attempt to decode it resulted in an implied date for the earthquake suggested in the text.
 It supposedly took place in the 679th year following the Siege of Jerusalem (70 Anno Domini) and the destruction of the Second Temple.
 This translates to year 749 Anno Domini, with the 23 Shevat taking place on 17 January.
 This can be identified with the first of the two earthquakes mentioned by Theophanes.
 However 749 was not a sabbatical year.

-A mint condition coin dated to 748 Anno Domini was found underneath seismic ruins in Beit She'an.
+A mint condition coin dated to Hijri year 131 (748/749 Anno Domini) was found underneath seismic ruins in Beit She'an.
 This archaeological find was used to estimate that an earthquake took place at about that year.
 The last hoard of coins found in Capernaum dates to 744 and was found underneath collapse rubble.
 Lending further support to the idea of an earthquake.
 Alternatively however, the cities may have been damaged by order of Marwan II who is thought to have demolished fortifications in Jerusalem, Damascus, and Baalbek in a punitive campaign.
 These cities were supportive of his enemies.
 The demolition of the fortications could have weakened nearby buildings.

 It is unclear whether the piyyut was actually referring to a specific historical earthquake.
 There are other liturgical poems which use earthquakes as part of allegorical narratives.
 The poem could actually predate the 7th century and speak of a different earthquake.
 The decoding of the gematria is also questionable, since there are actually several different conversion codes.
 The figure of 679 years only reflects the method originally used, and can be altered if using a different conversion method.